Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

 It's `0x378f96687bfa0`

 We have everything we need, let's start making our solve.
-We will continuously generate numbers using the seeded random number generator, take it and the username `jasper_04044`, go through the Xor logic, and check to see if it equals `0x7032f1e8`.
+We will continuously generate numbers using the seeded random number generator, take it and the username `jasper_04044`, go through the XOR logic and loop that we discussed earlier, and check to see if the final result equals `0x7032f1e8`.
 We'll code the solve in Go since the `server` executable uses specifically Go's random number generator.

 <details>
 	<Summary><b>Click to expand solve.go</b></Summary>